kana2011/mcShop/README.md

 # mcShop
 mcShop is a free and opensource Minecraft Webshop.
-Creater for Minecrafter by Minecrafter
+Create for Minecrafter by Minecrafter

 | Position  | Name |
 | ------------- | ------------- |